Juttuu/bigdata-final-project/README.md

 - runs Spark SQL analytics for hotspots, average fares, and average durations
 - exposes prediction and analytics endpoints as local JSON APIs

-The project is ready for final review and submission cleanup.